-The Health Careers Education (HCE) program is based on the comprehensive needs assessment of vocational education programs in the state plan submitted under the Carl D. Perkins Vocational and Technical Education Act of 1998.
+The Health Careers Education (HCE) program is based on the comprehensive needs assessment of Career Technical Education programs in the state plan submitted under the Carl D. Perkins Career and Technical Education Act of 2006.
 The health careers program presents information to students early in their education program that will cause them to consider a career in health care; to integrate the health careers curriculum across the disciplines; and to design cumulative, articulated content across the levels of education.

 Health careers education programs operate at the high school and adult levels to achieve the goals and purposes as follows: